luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 68d816a23e80   webserver       "/usr/sbin/nginx -c …"   35 minutes ago   Up 16 seconds             0.0.0.0:443->443/tcp, :::443->443/tcp       webserver
 ```

-I discover that the secrets were not available when the containers were starting, so they failed silently. runlevel `boot` executes before than `default`.
+I discovered that the secrets were not available when the containers were starting, so they failed silently.
+The runlevel `boot` executes before the runlevel `default`.
-`Docker` was at `boot` Runlevel starting before `virtualbox-guest-additions` mounted secrets.
+`Docker` was at `boot` Runlevel, starting before `virtualbox-guest-additions` mounted secrets.

 ```sh